-Why I Do Not Offer Limited Editions on My Digital Giclee Works
+Why I Do Not Offer Limited Editions on My Digital Works

-Back in the day when limited editions originated, the term "Limited Edition" meant just that: those items created and made for and pulled by the artist on a press, be it etchings, stone lithos, linoleum or wood cut, silk screen, or serigraphs.
+Back in the day when limited editions originated, the term "Limited Edition" meant just that: those items created, made for and pulled by the artist on a press, be it etchings, stone lithographs, linoleum or wood cuts, silk screenings, or serigraphs.
 Each "pull" had unique variations and characteristics, because of the process.
-After the edition was created, the plates used by the artist were destroyed, and the edition was truly limited.
+After the edition was created, the plates used by the artist were destroyed, and the edition was, in fact, truly limited.

-Today, with everything processed digitally, limiting editions of digitally printed reproductions is merely a marketing gimmick used to add urgency to a sale, or prestige to the product.
+Today, with everything processed digitally, creating "limited editions" of digitally created and printed reproductions has become a marketing tool used to add urgency to a sale, or prestige to the product.
 It boils down to the process.
 No intelligent person believes more couldn’t easily be made.
-Further, only visual artists are stuck artificially limiting the amount of money they make on reproductions.
-The thought of limited edition films, records, even Broadway plays is absurd.
-Sign them all if you like, even number them, just don’t put a limit on them.
-And, with no limit, you don’t confuse the issue when you make different sizes.